 The foundation of this project was formed by cataloging the food references in Jane Austen’s letters, a process greatly assisted by the works of Deirdre Le Faye and Maggie Lane.
 Also cataloged were the 99 recipes from the Martha Lloyd’s Household Book and the 434 recipes from The Knight Family Cookbook.
 The material from these three sources was then cross-referenced.
 Where the content intersected is where the cooking began.

 About the Author

-Julienne Gehrer is a Life Member of the Jane Austen Society of North America and a member of the Metropolitan Kansas City Region.
-She is a retired Editorial Director for Hallmark Cards, Inc. where she developed products for over 30 years.
-Julienne is the author of two books: In Season: Cooking Fresh From the Kansas City Farmers' Market and Love Lore: Symbols, Legends and Recipes for Romance.
-She is the creator of three board games including Pride and Prejudice—the Game.
-Julienne has spoken at several JASNA conferences and regional events on several topics including, Did Jane Austen Prefer a Plain Dish to a Ragout? and Jane Austen and 18th Century Cooking Wisdom.
-Although she admits a preference for modern kitchens, Julienne has cooked period foods over the open hearth of the 1858 John Wornall House Museum.
+Julienne Gehrer is a journalist, author and food historian.
+She has served as a Board Member and is a Life Member of the Jane Austen Society of North America, plus a member of the Jane Austen Society--UK.
+She retired as an Editorial Director for Hallmark Cards, Inc. where she developed products for over 30 years.
+Julienne is the author of several other books including Martha Lloyd's Household Book: The Original Manuscript From Jane Austen's Kitchen (Bodleian Library, University of Oxford), In Season: Cooking Fresh From the Kansas City Farmers' Market and Love Lore: Symbols, Legends and Recipes for Romance.
+She is the creator of three board games including Pride and Prejudice—the Game, Life in Colonial Williamsburg and A Christmas Carol Board Game.
+Julienne has spoken internationally and at numerous JASNA conferences on several topics including, Martha Lloyd's Household Book, Did Jane Austen Prefer a Plain Dish to a Ragout? and Jane Austen and 18th Century Cooking Wisdom.
+Although she admits a preference for modern kitchens, Julienne has cooked period foods over the open hearth of the 1858 John Wornall House Museum in Kansas City, Missouri.